-What Is Long Exposure Photography
+What Is Long Exposure Photography?

 There are many ways we can use this technique to achieve different results.
-Not only will it turn water into a smooth surface, it can also help remove people from a scene or situation.
+Not only will it turn water into a smooth surface, but it can also help remove people from a scene or situation.

 I like to use long exposure in street photography as it shows the hustle and bustle of a scene.
 All this without blurring the environment.

 How Does Shutter Speed Affect Long Exposure Photography